sceckert/sceckert.github.io/_pages/about.md

-Currently, I'm working on a project that examines the nineteenth-century archival imagination and the relationship between literary form, reading practice, and Victorian methods and theories of collecting, preserving, and organizing knowledge.
+Currently, I'm working on a project that examines the nineteenth-century archival imagination and the relationship between literary form, reading practice, and Victorian ways of collecting, preserving, and organizing knowledge.

 This site houses my ongoing research work and other professional material.
 My [CV]({% include base_path %}/cv/) and [current projects]({% include base_path %}/projects) can be found under